AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/quickstarts/java/index.md

   - `export PDF_SERVICES_CLIENT_SECRET=<YOUR CLIENT SECRET>`

-6) Next, we can create our credentials and use them to create our PDF Services instance
+6) Next, we can create our credentials and use them to create a PDF Services instance

 ```javascript
 // Initial setup, create credentials instance